Willy-Kimura/PlainPaste.App/README.md

 </div>

-**PlainPaste** is a cute and lightweight utility that clears all formattings from texts copied to the clipboard.
+**PlainPaste** is a cute and lightweight Windows utility that clears all formattings from texts copied to the clipboard.
 It rids you off the nagging habit of pasting formatted texts in Notepad then re-paste the converted plain text to your desired application.

 **Visit official page:** https://willykimura.com/plainpaste